microsoft/JARVIS/README.md

 ## What's New

-  +  [2023.11.30] We release the code and dataset of TaskBench for evaluating task automation capability of LLMs.
-See <a href="/taskbench">here</a>.
++  [2023.11.30] We release TaskBench for evaluating task automation capability of LLMs.
+   + The code and datasets are avaliable at [TaskBench](/taskbench).
+   + The paper is avaliable at [TaskBench: Benchmarking Large Language Models for Task Automation](https://arxiv.org/abs/taskbench).
 +  [2023.07.28] We are now in the process of planning evaluation and project rebuilding.
 We will release a new version of Jarvis in the near future.
 +  [2023.07.24] We released a light langchain version of Jarvis.
 See <a href="https://github.com/langchain-ai/langchain/tree/master/libs/experimental/langchain_experimental/autonomous_agents/hugginggpt">here</a>.
 +  [2023.04.16] Jarvis now supports the OpenAI service on the Azure platform and the GPT-4 model.
 +  [2023.04.06] We added the Gradio demo and built the web API for `/tasks` and `/results` in `server` mode.
    +  The Gradio demo is now hosted on Hugging Face Space.
 (Build with `inference_mode=hybrid` and `local_deployment=standard`)
    +  The Web API `/tasks` and `/results` access intermediate results for `Stage #1`: task planning and `Stage #1-3`: model selection with execution results.
 See <a href="#Server">here</a>.
 +  [2023.04.03] We added the CLI mode and provided parameters for configuring the scale of local endpoints.
    +  You can enjoy a lightweight experience with Jarvis without deploying the models locally.
 See <a href="#Configuration">here</a>.
    +  Just run `python awesome_chat.py --config configs/config.lite.yaml` to experience it.
 +  [2023.04.01] We updated a version of code for building.

 ### Overview